 National Education Director

-He plays the banjo sometimes and cracks puns, too.
+Riahl lives in Minnesota with his wife and thought partner Indira.
+He plays banjo and cracks puns, too.
 Neither are popular but his friends have groan to like it.